Photography Gear Guide

 psst: This post contains affiliate links.
 If you use links from this post to make purchases, I receive a small commission at no additional cost to you.
 It’ll help keep the ‘lights on’, so-to-say, for Headed Anywhere.

-This is my main camera.
+This is my main underwater camera when paired with my underwater housing.
 I love it because it has a fast shutter speed for continuous shooting, which is super important to me when shooting moving subjects underwater.
-I also love its compact size.
-My hands are small so It fits really well in them.
-It is also super light.
-So much so that when I am hiking with it, I don’t even think about it hanging around my neck.
 Don’t forget the extra batteries, because battery life is mediocre at best.

-I use this as a walk around lens when I know I don’t need or want a wider angle.
+I use this as a walk-around lens when I know I don’t need or want a wider angle or telephoto.
 If you only buy one lens, this would be it.
 It gives you a wide enough angle, but also is flexible enough to be used for portraits or zooming in.
+The quality of this lens is amazing so your photos turn out beautifully.

 Nauticam NA-A6500 For Sony A6500